Most trucks, by law must stop every 12 to 14 hours and rest as a safety measure.

 In Queensland unless signposted otherwise, overnight stays are NOT permitted.

 There are general use rest areas that can be used by trucks, cars and recreational vehicles.

-The truck drivers, as regular drivers on these roads, are usually fully aware of the location of these truck stops and plan their trips so that they can reach certain stops at a certain time to stay within the legal driving periods before they are over the allowed driving hours and risk a very heavy fine.
+Truck drivers, as regular drivers on these roads, are fully aware of the location of these truck stops and plan their trips so that they can be reached at a certain time to stay within the legal driving periods - otherwise they risk a very heavy fine.

 As expected, the truck drivers can get very upset if they are driving a long B-Double truck and arrive at the truck stop and find one or more RVs or caravans parked in the middle of the stopping bay.

 In some cases the thoughtlessness of the van or RV driver may not allow room for the long B-double to park behind or in front of the van.
 This may mean the truck driver has to decide whether to drive on to the next stop, however he may not have enough driving hours left to get there.